In the Preseli Hills

 Preseli Hills

 It was from Carn Menyn, one of the rocky tors that crown the marshy and often windswept hills, that the bluestones forming the inner circle of Stonehenge were taken.
-These bluestones, or spotted dolerite stones to give them their proper name, would have each weighed somewhere in the region of 4 tonnes and must have been transported over 200 miles (320km) in total.
-To this day we cannot explain how or why.
+These bluestones, or spotted dolerite stones to give them their proper name, would have each weighed somewhere in the region of four tonnes and must have been transported over 200 miles (320km) in total.
+To this day, we cannot explain how or why.

-The Stonehenge story, significant as it may be, is only part of the historic and, at times, mystical feel of this narrow, grassy upland.
 The track that follows the ridge is an ancient road, perhaps dating back over 5,000 years.
-It's probable that it was a safe passage between the coast and the settlements inland at a time when wild predators such as bears and wolves roamed the valleys below.
+It’s probable that it was a safe passage between the coast and the settlements inland at a time when wild predators such as bears and wolves roamed the valleys below.
 Gravestones line the track, most likely those of travellers or traders who were buried where they died, and other standing stones dot the hillsides.

-West of Carn Menyn, beneath another impressive outcrop named Carn Bica, there's a stone circle known as Beddarthur.
-Small by comparison to Stonehenge or Avebury, its oval arrangement of 2ft–3ft (0.6m–1m) high stones is said to be yet another burial place of King Arthur; 'bedd' means grave in Welsh.
-There are certainly links between the legendary historical superhero and the area; it's suggested that the King and his knights chased Twrch Trywyth, the magical giant boar, across these hills before heading east
+West of Carn Menyn, beneath another impressive outcrop named Carn Bica, there’s a stone circle known as Beddarthur.
+Small by comparison to Stonehenge or Avebury, its oval arrangement of 2ft–3ft (0.6m–1m) high stones is said to be yet another burial place of King Arthur; ‘bedd’ means grave in Welsh.
+There are certainly links between the legendary historical superhero and the area; it’s suggested that the King and his knights chased Twrch Trywyth, the magical giant boar, across these hills before heading east.

 Walk directions